alexKleider/phInfo/README.md

         Nothing important here.

-After `raspi-config` completes, rather than rebooting the `Pi` as suggested, shut it down with the following command.
+After `raspi-config` completes, rather than rebooting the `Pi` as suggested, `Finish` `raspi-config` and when returned to the command line, issue the following command:

         sudo shutdown -h now

-It can now be disconnected from the key board and monitor.
+The `Raspberry Pi` can now be disconnected from the key board and monitor.
 It is ready to be run 'headless.'

 ### Preparation of the Staging Machine

-Make sure the **target** machine is connected (via ethernet cable) to the internet and is powered up.
-(If you are using an external wifi dongle it should be installed before power up.)
+Make sure the **target** machine is connected (via Ethernet cable) to the internet and is powered up.
+(If you are using an external WiFi dongle it should be installed before power up.)

 From the command line of your **staging** machine, issue the following commands: